campusjam/campusjam.github.io/index.md

 ![](images/browse.PNG)

-You can create and join events in the events page:
+You can create events in the events page:

 ![](images/events.PNG)